Chen Shui-bian: First term

-During summer of 2001, Chen flew to Los Angeles, Houston, and New York City, where he met with members of the U.S. Congress.
+During the summer of 2001, Chen flew to Los Angeles, Houston, and New York City, where he met with members of the U.S. Congress.
 The mayor of Houston presented Chen with a key to the city and gave him cowboy clothing.
 His trip to New York was a first for a head of state from Taiwan as there was unwritten agreement between the US and China that no head of state from Taiwan would be permitted to visit either New York or Washington, D.C.

 After his first year in office, Chen moved away from sending conciliatory gestures.
 In the summer of 2002, Chen again became the chairman of the DPP.
 During his tenure, images of Chiang Kai-shek and Chiang Ching-kuo disappeared from public buildings.
 The word "TAIWAN" is now printed on new ROC passports.
 Also continuing a trend from the previous administration, the Education Ministry revised the school curriculum to be more Taiwan-centered.
 Government websites have also tended to promote the notion that China is synonymous with the PRC instead of the ROC as was mandated by the KMT.
 The "Free China Review" was renamed the Taiwan Review and Who's Who in the ROC was renamed Who's Who in Taiwan.
 In January 2003, a new Taiwan-Tibet Exchange Foundation was formed but the Cabinet-level Mongolian and Tibetan Affairs Commission was not abolished.
 Though Chen has proposed talks with the PRC, relations remain deadlocked as Chen refused to pledge to the One-China policy, as required by the PRC for talks to begin.
 Such a pledge seemed unlikely for Chen since there remained strong opposition within his own party.
 Despite these symbolic gestures, Chen moved away from "no haste, be patient" policy and opened the three mini links.